DeanoBurrito/northport/README.md

 Building an iso is done by running `make iso`, and if qemu is installed, can be launched via `make run`.

+It's worth nothing I do occasionally build with clang (using `--target=`), but the project isn't intended to be built this way.
+No gaurentees are made about stability or even making it past compilation/linking.

 ### Make targets
 The full list of make targets are below: